qaware/qaware-blog-source/content/posts/creative_director_of_code.md

 There are not many developers anymore who still need to understand what a programming language compiler actually does, let alone how the generated assembly code works or what the circuits on the chip have to look like to execute the code.
 Instead, today we develop at a high level of abstraction, together with machines.

 These layers of abstraction have emerged over the last hundred years.
 They have massively increased developer productivity.
 A factor of one hundred per evolutionary step would probably still be an understatement.

 The last few decades, in particular, have been shaped by the attempt to pursue programming approaches that are as declarative as possible.
 We no longer say how to do something, but what we want to achieve.
-You describe the intent, and the concrete code is generated from it automatically.
-However, this only works in clearly bounded domains and comes with a steep learning curve.
+You describe the intent in a specialized syntax, and the concrete code is generated from it automatically.

-The abstraction layers have one thing in common.
-It is often unnecessary to understand their internal concepts.
-You only need to know how to apply them.
-The results are stable and reproducible.
-Only very few developers still seriously think about assembly.
-Many would not even need to know what it is and would still be good developers.

 # The New Programming Language Will Be English